 Just be sure to splurge on a Mars Roll in a tea house sometime as a deep-fried Mars bar does the trick in fixing just about anyone up, no matter the cost.

 Our Tour Guide Asked Us To Pay Cash, How Do You Get $1,000+ in Nepal?

-Well, first thing is first, ask to pay with a credit card even if they request cash.
-They may require a fee, ours was 4%, but I’d rather pay a fee to get points on my credit card than paying the same (or even a bit less) fee over to a bank like you have to do when getting cash out at ATMs in the country.
+Well, first off, ask to pay with a credit card even if they request cash.
+They may require a fee, ours was 4%, but I'd rather pay a fee to get points on my credit card than paying the same (or even a bit less) fee over to a bank like you have to do when getting cash out at ATMs in the country.